 Experience Backpacks provide all the materials needed for a local, Mill Valley adventure.
 These self-guided walks take between one and two hours to complete and are intended as easy strolls for patrons of all ages.
 The backpacks provide materials for two people, but can be shared by more.

-Any patron over 16 who has a valid library card, which means your fines are under $10 and your card is not expired.
+Any MARINet patron over the age of 16 with a valid library card, which means your fines are under $100 and your card is not expired.

-Backpacks can be checked out by patrons over 16, but enjoyed by people of any age.
+Backpacks must be checked out by patrons over 16, but can be enjoyed by people of any age.

 If you can’t find your library card, or aren’t sure if your account is still active, please email email@example.com.
 Our staff can verify the status of your account and get you your barcode number.